 The Indian two-wheeler industry in the 80s was rocked by the introduction of the Hero Honda CD100.
 Its fuel-efficient nature was one of the pivotal reasons for the brand’s success in a market which was dominated by scooters.
 What followed were several iconic models like the Splendor, Glamour, CBZ, and Karizma, among others.

 While some of these iconic names may have been added to the history books, products like the Splendor lives on to tell the tale.
 The company, though, now eyes a more global reach and also a higher share of the premium two-wheeler market.
-Here are the expected top five Hero upcoming bikes and scooters in 2020-21.
+Here are the expected all Hero upcoming bikes 2021.

 1. Hero Xtreme 160R

 Unveiled as the Xtreme 1.R concept at EICMA 2019, the production Hero Xtreme 160R was unveiled in February 2020.
 We expect the motorcycle to be commercially launched once the coronavirus pandemic ends.

 The motorcycle will mark Hero’s re-entry in the 150-160 cc segment.
 It gets LED headlamps, segment-first LED indicators, digital instrumentation, and side-stand engine cut-off switch.
 It is suspended over 37 mm conventional Showa fork up front and a 7-step adjustable monoshock at the rear.
 Stopping power comes from a 276 mm petal unit at the front and a 220 mm petal disc at the rear.
 A low-cost version with rear drum brake will also be offered.

 The Hero Xtreme 160R will be powered by a 160 cc air-cooled engine producing 15.21 PS of power and 14 Nm of torque.
 The company also boasts that the Hero Xtreme 160R has a class-leading 0-60 km/h acceleration time of 4.7 seconds.